ArpitxGit/ZusK/README.md

 ### First touch point of [Blockchain Powered eSIM](https://github.com/ArpitxGit/Blockchain-Powered-eSIM)

+Zusk is a Zero-Knowledge Know Your Customer (KYC) protocol designed specifically for eSIM providers and telecom network providers.
+It aims to verify the validity of users while preserving their privacy and maintaining compliance with KYC requirements.
+Zusk leverages zero-knowledge cryptographic algorithms to create a ZK identity for end users, enabling them to undergo KYC checks through a zero-knowledge proof protocol.

+## Roles of Different Personas:

+a.
+End User/Customer:
+  - Registers and submits personal information with the IdP.
+  - Receives a ZK identity and digital credentials.
+  - Uses ZK identity to generate zero-knowledge proofs when interacting with service providers.

+b.
+Identity Provider (IdP):
+  - Processes end user's personal information and performs initial KYC.
+  - Generates a ZK identity and digital credentials for the end user.
+  - Stores encrypted representations of the user's data securely.
+  - Provides public information to service providers for proof verification.

+c. eSIM Providers and Telecom Network Providers (Service Providers):
+  - Implement the Zusk protocol to support zero-knowledge proofs.
+  - Receive and verify zero-knowledge proofs submitted by end users.
+  - Provide services (e.g., eSIM activation) to users after successful authentication.

+## Zusk Protocol Workflow

+The Zusk protocol workflow can be summarized in the following steps:

+a.
+User Enrollment:
+  - The end user registers with the IdP and submits personal information.
+  - The IdP performs the necessary KYC checks and generates a ZK identity and digital credentials for the user.

+b.
+Zusk Protocol Integration:
+  - Service providers (e.g., eSIM providers and telecom network providers) integrate the Zusk protocol to support zero-knowledge proofs.

+c.
+User Authentication:
+  - The end user generates a zero-knowledge proof using their ZK identity and digital credentials.
+  - The end user submits the zero-knowledge proof to the service provider (e.g., Airalo) as part of the authentication process.
+  - The service provider verifies the proof using the public information provided by the IdP and the Zusk protocol.
+  - If the proof is successfully verified, the service provider proceeds with providing the requested service (e.g., eSIM activation).

+By implementing the Zusk protocol, eSIM providers and telecom network providers can offer a privacy-preserving and secure KYC process to their customers while maintaining compliance with regulatory requirements.
+This approach allows users to authenticate their identity without exposing sensitive personal information, ensuring a higher level of privacy and security.

+### More about IdP:
+Identity Provider (IdP) is a crucial component in the Zusk system, responsible for securely managing user identities and performing initial KYC checks.
+The IdP creates and manages users' Zero-Knowledge (ZK) identities and digital credentials, enabling them to generate and submit zero-knowledge proofs when interacting with service providers.

+#### Structure of the Identity Provider (IdP):

+##### Registration and User Onboarding:
+The IdP provides a platform for users to register and submit their personal information required for KYC purposes.
+This could include details such as name, date of birth, address, and identification documents (e.g., Aadhar card, passport, driver's license).

+##### KYC Verification:
+Once the user submits their information, the IdP performs necessary KYC checks to validate the user's identity.
+This may involve cross-referencing the provided information with external databases, government records, or other trusted sources.

+##### Cryptographic Processing and ZK Identity Creation:
+Upon successful KYC verification, the IdP uses cryptographic techniques to generate encrypted representations of the user's personal data.
+These encrypted representations form the basis of the user's ZK identity.
+The IdP also issues digital credentials linked to the user's ZK identity, which are signed by the IdP to ensure their authenticity.

+##### Secure Storage:
+The IdP securely stores the encrypted representations of users' personal data, ensuring that only authorized parties can access this information.

+##### Public Key Infrastructure (PKI):
+The IdP maintains a Public Key Infrastructure (PKI) to facilitate the verification of zero-knowledge proofs.
+The IdP's public key, along with other relevant public information, is shared with service providers so they can verify the authenticity of the zero-knowledge proofs submitted by users.

+##### Integration with Service Providers:
+The IdP provides APIs, SDKs, or other integration tools to enable service providers (e.g., eSIM providers and telecom network providers) to implement the Zusk protocol and support zero-knowledge proofs.

+IdP plays a central role in the Zusk system by securely managing user identities, performing KYC checks, creating ZK identities and digital credentials, and facilitating the verification of zero-knowledge proofs.
+By doing so, the IdP enables a secure and privacy-preserving authentication process for users interacting with service providers.

+# Previous Approach

 A Zero-Knowledge Know Your Customer(KYC) protocol that is specifically designed for telecom network providers/companies to verify users who want to subscribe to their network.
 ZusK uses zero-knowledge cryptographic algorithms to create a ZK identity for end users/customers and perform KYC using a zero-knowledge proof protocol.

 ## ZusK Design and Architecture